kov4l3nko/kov4l3nko.github.io_content/blog/2015-08-14-breakpoint-callbacks-in-python-lldb-scripting/index.md

 type: post
 ---

-Today we talk about breakpoint callbacks in LLDB Python scripts.<!-- more --> Setting breakpoints is easy.
+Today we talk about breakpoint callbacks in LLDB Python scripts.
+Setting breakpoints is easy.
 For example, write the Python script:

 ```
 # This is test.py